FunkyOz/laravel-docker/docs/production.md

 # Deploying in Production

-Symfony Docker provides Docker images, and a Docker Compose definition optimized for production usage.
+Laravel Docker provides Docker images, and a Docker Compose definition optimized for production usage.
-In this tutorial, we will learn how to deploy our Symfony application on a single server using Docker Compose.
+In this tutorial, we will learn how to deploy our Laravel application on a single server using Docker Compose.

 ## Preparing a Server